Skip to main content

 Here's the convergence that makes 2026 interesting: the agent pattern Claude Code proved out is not inherently about code.
 An agent that reads and writes files, remembers your conventions, delegates to helpers, and executes multi-step work — that pattern applies to any structured workspace.

-That's precisely what Taskade Genesis does for people who will never open a terminal: describe what you need in plain English, and it builds a live app backed by your workspace — with AI agents (34 built-in tools, persistent memory), automations across 100+ integrations, and databases, running on managed infrastructure with team permissions instead of a server you harden yourself.
+That's precisely what Taskade Genesis does for people who will never open a terminal: describe what you need in plain English, and it builds a live app backed by your workspace — with AI agents (a large built-in toolset, persistent memory, custom slash commands), automations across 100+ bidirectional integrations, and databases, running on managed infrastructure with role-based access instead of a server you harden yourself.
+Taskade EVE is the agent that does the building; 15+ frontier models from OpenAI, Anthropic, Google, and open-weight providers sit behind it.
 The same loop; the door is a prompt instead of a shell.
 Where Claude Code turns a developer into a team, Taskade Genesis turns a description into a working system — and 150,000+ apps in, the pattern holds.
-Explore what people build in the Community Gallery, or start free at taskade.com/create.
+Browse what people ship with it, explore the Community Gallery, or start free at taskade.com/create.

 The two tools don't compete so much as bracket the same future from opposite ends: software that builds and runs itself, supervised by the person who needed it.
 Memory feeds intelligence, intelligence triggers execution, execution becomes memory. ▲ ■ ●